nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br><br><br>

 ### 5.2.1 Adding an ingredient: `addF` <a id="add-ingredient"></a>
-Contributed by: Olivia
+Contributed by: Caitlin, Olivia

-Adds an ingredient to the Fridge.
+<br> Adds an ingredient to the Fridge.

 <br>  The image below is what Wishful Shrinking looks like after you have added an ingredient to the Fridge. <br><br>
 <img src="images/feature/ingredient/AddIngredientImage.png" width="550" height="300">